Grand National Horse Race

 What Strategy Should I Use on the Grand National?

-The strategies for a hunt race are much different than they would be for a race on the flats.
-Remember that the only way you can win the Grand National is to finish it.
-That might sound obvious, but the truth is that many horses fall out of the race each year.
+Hunt race strategies are very different from flat race strategies.
+Remember that the only way to win the Grand National is to finish.
+Although this may sound obvious, the truth is that many horses drop out of the race every year.

 Traditions of the Grand National

-Another famous tradition of the race is the way that certain fences on the Aintree track have gained wide renown.
-Many have achieved this status for the important role they played in determining the winners (and losers) of past races.
-Fans refer to these fences by their names instead of the number where they appear on the course.
+Another well-known custom of the race is that certain fences on the Aintree course have become quite famous in their own right.
+Many have earned this distinction because they have played a very important role in determining the winners (and losers) of past editions of the event.
+Aficionados will refer to these fences by their names, rather than by the number that identifies them on the course.

 Grand National History